 The Collections (Sewer Lines) Utility is a Section of the Water Resource Division of Public Works.

-The City of Orem Waste Water Collections system is approximately 340 miles of sewer pipe ranging from 6 inch to 48 inch in size servicing approximately 88,000 people with 23,325 sewer connections.
+The City of Orem Waste Water Collections system is approximately 340 miles of sewer pipe ranging from 6 inch to 48 inch in size servicing approximately 24,325 sewer connections.

 There are a total of nine full-time employees plus one seasonal employee and a section manager, that work in the collection department.
 Our primary job is to maintain Orem’s Collections system.
-Insuring that the public encounter no sewer lines problems.
+Ensuring that the public encounters no sewer lines problems.
 In order to accomplish this, the city has a variety of specialized equipment for maintaining the collection system.

 If you are experiencing a sewer related problem during working hours 8:00 AM to 5:00 PM Monday through Friday Call 229-7500 or 229-7470.
 After hours, weekends and Holidays call police dispatch @ 229-7070.

-The plant, which is located on 37 acres in south west Orem, is meeting the challenges of City-wide growth, as well as striving to be a good neighbour to the businesses/residents located around the plant.
+The plant, which is located on 37 acres in southwest Orem, is meeting the challenges of City-wide growth, as well as striving to be a good neighbor to the businesses/residents located around the plant.
 Orem Water Reclamation facility is designed to treat an average daily inflow of 14,000,000 gallons from domestic, commercial, and industrial sources.
-Presently, 8,000,000 gallons of wastewater are treated each day, reducing the impurities to a level which meets the present state and EPA requirements.
+Presently, 8,000,000 gallons of wastewater are treated each day, reducing the impurities to a level that meets the present state and EPA requirements.